brightbox/docker-machine-driver-brightbox/README.md

 *   `--brightbox-type`

-    By default `docker-machine` creates a small 1gb SSD server as the docker host.
+    By default `docker-machine` creates a small 1gb SSD server as the Docker host.
 If you want a larger one, check the [server sizing page](https://www.brightbox.com/pricing/#full-pricing-table) for
     the available sizes, and then specify the memory size plus either `.ssd` or `.ssd-high-io` (for the larger disk version).
 So if you